 Call to Action

 A few things that might help us keep the Open Principles healthy:

 - Decide what not to include as a principle.
 Constraints can be wonderfully liberating.

 - Define and contrast terms like axioms, postulates, laws, hypotheses, heuristics, biases, fallacies, aphorisms, adages, maxims, platitudes, etc.

-- Read up on Knowledge Management.
-Wikipedia is an excellent starting point.
+- Read up on 2 Areas/3 Notes/1 General/Knowledge Management/Knowledge Management.
+4 Archives/HC/5 Resources/Competition/Wikipedia is an excellent starting point.
 In particular, I think we might benefit from a more faceted approach.

 - Vigorously disagree with everything I just wrote to start a bit of antifragilizing debate.

 This isn't always true: the real world is not very quantum mechanic.
 But it's probably a good enough starting point for now. ↩